Trappista cheese: Production and characteristic

 Trappista is based on a secret recipe but is also produced on an industrial scale.
 The cheese melts easily and has a mild flavor.
 It has a pale yellowish color with sparsely distributed holes of 3–5 mm.
 It is typically packaged in red plastic foil.
 Typical packages include 1.5 kg large and 1/2 kg small "wheels", as well as various slices and blocks.

 The original French recipe is still manufactured today, under the trademark name of Port-Salut or the common name of Saint-Paulin.

 Popularity and consumption

-Trappista is very popular in Hungary and Serbia, as well as in neighboring Bosnia and Herzegovina.
+Trappista is very popular in Bosnia and Herzegovina, as well as in Hungary and Serbia.
 This cheese is best consumed with fruits, wine, or as a melted topping on hot foods.

+In Hungary, the Trappista cheese is mass produced and this version significantly differs from the original recipe.